 The lawyers must gather all of the medical records from various sources and obtain the accident report—sometimes not as easy as it sounds.

 Insurance company representatives are skilled at convincing an injured person to accept a low offer for their damages.
-A Slater & Zurz accident attorney will work to assure you receive compensation for all your losses including past and future medical bills, current lost wages and lost future income as well as pain and suffering you have experienced from the crash injuries.
-When you present your case to them, the accident attorneys will provide you with the amount you should expect to receive in damages at trial or in a settlement.
+A Slater & Zurz car accident lawyer will work to assure you receive compensation for all your losses, including past and future medical bills, current lost wages, and lost future income, as well as the pain and suffering you have experienced from the crash injuries.
+When you present your case to them, the accident lawyers will provide you with the amount you should expect to receive in damages at trial or in a settlement.

 3. You Need Someone Who Can Dispute an At-Fault Driver Who Claims They are Not Responsible for the Accident.

-There are cases where accident attorneys discover in the course of their investigation that their client contributed to the cause of the crash.
-The client can still be compensated even if he was partially at fault, or in legal terms “contributorily negligent.”
+There are cases where accident attorneys discover that their client contributed to the cause of the crash in the course of their investigation.
+The client can still be compensated even if he was partially at fault, or in legal terms, “contributorily negligent.”

 4. You Need Someone Knowledgeable About Ohio Law and How Insurance Policies Work.

-Slater & Zurz attorneys are familiar with Ohio personal injury law, Ohio insurance law and the defenses to negligence that are often presented.
-They know how to best mitigate these defenses and will file a lawsuit for you if necessary.
+Slater & Zurz attorneys are familiar with Ohio personal injury law, Ohio insurance law, and the defenses to negligence often presented.
+They know how to mitigate these defenses best and will file a lawsuit for you if necessary.
 The attorney knows his way around the courtroom and the procedures that need to be followed to bring a personal injury claim.
-This is something that does not come second nature to the average person who is not usually aware of court filing deadlines, etc.
+This does not come second nature to the average person who is not usually aware of court filing deadlines, etc.